edify42/camera-backup/README.md

 ## Commands

-`backup-genie init` - initialises a backup location `backup-genie scan` - scan the backup location for changes to files `backup-genie sync` - sync the target location with the the backup location `backup-genie check` - check a target location against the backup for duplicate files
+`backup-genie init` - initialises a backup location `backup-genie check` - check the backup location for changes to files.
+Prints duplicates, missing files from the datastore (new files) and deleted files (in datastore but missing from file system) - shows mismatches of hashes too.
+`backup-genie search` - search a target location against the backup for pre-existing files
+`backup-genie sync` - sync the target location with the the backup location.
+Copies all files already in the backup location automatically to a sanely named folder in the backup location.

+### Possible future commands

+`backup-genie clean` - removes dups from file system...
+`backup-genie pretty` - sorts files for you in a consistent manner (possibly from the file name / type and/or metadata last modified by month).

 ## User Flow